jinningwang/new-jinningwang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Jinning Wang is currently pursuing a Ph.D. degree in electrical engineering at the University of Tennessee, Knoxville, TN, USA.
+Jinning is currently pursuing a Ph.D. degree in electrical engineering at the University of Tennessee, Knoxville, TN, USA.
 His research interests include Data Mining, Scientific Computation, and Power System Simulation.

 Jinning is the author of power system scheduling simulator [AMS](https://github.com/CURENT/ams), which is a key component of the [CURENT Large-scale Testbed (LTB)](https://github.com/CURENT).